nyksy/AIVO/README.md

 # aivo/aevot discord bot

-Scrapes articles currently from the site [Ampparit](https://www.ampparit.com).
+Scrapes articles currently from the site [Ampparit](https://www.ampparit.com), stonks from [Kauppalehti](https://www.kauppalehti.fi/).
 Sends a text message to discord every morning consisting of the headline and link of the 5 most recent articles.
 Deployed to Heroku.